Revitalizing Parnassus Heights

 UCSF plays a pivotal role in the Bay Area’s health care landscape.
 Many patients come here, or are sent by their care providers, for specialized and complex care they cannot receive at local community hospitals.
 For more than two decades, U.S. News & World Report has ranked UCSF the best hospital in Northern California and among the top 10 across the country.

-In recent years, however, UCSF has had to turn away thousands of patients who seek our care because our outdated hospital is often at maximum capacity.
-This year that number will approach 3,000 people.
+In recent years, however, we have been operating at maximum capacity and presently UCSF must turn away thousands of patients who seek our care.
+This year, that number will approach 3,000 people.
 With California’s population projected to grow over the next decade — including among the elderly, who typically require specialized care — UCSF is building a modern hospital to address this critical capacity shortage.

 Continual Healing and Innovation